S-YED/MonadMesh/README.md

 # ⚡ MonadMesh – Decentralized Serverless Functions with Peer-to-Peer Parallel Execution

-**MonadMesh** is a decentralized compute network that enables developers to submit pure functions (in WASM or Python), which are then executed across a peer-to-peer (P2P) network of nodes—powered by [Monad](https://monad.xyz)'s blazing-fast parallel blockchain.
+**MonadMesh** is a decentralized compute network that enables developers to submit pure functions (in WASM or Python), which are then executed across a peer-to-peer (P2P) network of nodes - powered by [Monad](https://monad.xyz)'s blazing-fast parallel blockchain.

 > 💡 Think Cloudflare Workers meets IPFS meets Monad’s superpowers.